raquo/Laminar/src/main/scala/com/raquo/laminar/experimental/airstream/README.md

 EventStream is a **lazy** observable.
 That means that it will not receive or process events unless it has at least one Observer (more on this below).

-When you add an Observer to a stream, it typically begins to receive events emitted from the stream from now on.
-Different streams could have custom code in them overriding this behaviour however.
+When you add an Observer to a stream, it typically starts to send events to the observer from now on.
+Different streams could potentially have custom code in them overriding this behaviour however.

 The result of calling `observable.addObserver(observer)(owner)` or `observable.foreach(onNext)(owner)` is a Subscription.
 To remove the observer you can call `observable.removeObserver(sameObserver)` or `subscription.kill()`.
 You can ignore the `owner` implicit param for now.
 Read about it later in the [Ownership](#ownership) section.